 Transportation is a significant component of RIT’s carbon footprint.
 It can also impact your wallet and your waistline.
 We are therefore working hard to increase the number of transportation options available to the RIT community.
 Think about using multi-modal transportation systems, where a combination of riding a shuttle, bicycling, and perhaps walking will get you to destinations throughout the region.

 Whatever mode or modes of transportation you choose, remember to share the road and the sidewalks!

-RIT has recently completed a new bicycle/shared use path under NYSDOT standards that connects the East side of Campus to the West.
-This bicycle path is on the southern portion of the academic campus and sixteen covered bicycle shelters have also been installed in close proximity to the path with an emphasis on density of parking in strategic locations.
-This modern bicycle path also features pervious concrete drainage and eco-friendly swales instead of drainage grates and traditional storm sewer piping.
+This bicycle path connects the East side of campus to the West side and is located on the southern portion of the academic campus.
+There are sixteen covered bicycle shelters installed in close proximity to the path as well.
+This modern bicycle path also features eco-friendly swales instead of drainage grates and traditional storm sewer piping.
 Find out more about the Shared Use Path.

 Shower and Storage Facilities

 Bicycling to campus is a great way to exercise and work up a sweat.
 But you might not want to go to work or class that way.
 The following buildings on campus have shower and locker facilities that cyclists can take advantage of.

 - Global Village Better Me Wellness Center – (next to Shear Global)

 - Louise Slaughter Hall – (restrooms closest to the Printing Lab)